Start of Main Content

 Horacio was born and raised in Argentina, then moved to the United States to attend college.
 He holds a BBA from the University of Wisconsin–Eau Claire and an MBA from the University of Chicago.

-- Host Committee
+• Host Committee

-As of January 14, 2026
+As of March 4, 2026

 Jessica Abrahams and Christopher Fleming Michael Abramowitz and Susan Baer Monica and Gavin Abrams Miriam and Sanford K. Ain Lee and Marlene Alexander Lois Alperstein Sherry and Matt Altman Marianna and Brian Ashin Jamie and Joseph Baldinger Florence and Richard Bank Grace Bender Hannah Berkowitz and Dr. Allan Miller Rachelle Bernstecker and Bob Abramson Kim and Bruce Bernstein Bryan and Jackie Blanken Lynn and Wolf Blitzer Sandy Hofberg Bobb Dr. Philip and Faith Bobrow Nancy and Lanny Breuer Alex Brill Shelley and Joseph Brodecki Anita Wolke Brooks and Kenneth Brooks Gail and Andrew Brown Alan and Nancy Bubes Phyllis and David Coburn Barak Cohen Cyna and Paul Cohen Marcella and Neil Cohen Lisa and Bruce Cort Yvonne Schlafstein Distenfeld and Jeffrey Distenfeld Nancy and Marc Duber Amb.
 (Ret.)
-Stuart E. Eizenstat Seth Goldman and Julie Farkas Julia Feinstein and Markus Weiss Dr. Cydney and Michael Fires Raffi Freedman-Gurspan Gail and Maurice Gaspar Susie and Michael Gelman Joy and Marc Gerber Laura Ginns Nancy and Dalbert Ginsberg Amy and Edward Godin Helaine Greenfeld and Richard Mintz Lisa Gurwitch and Tom Sharpe Beth Heifetz and Glenn Fine Emily Heppen Allan and Shelley* Holt Rosalyn Levy Jonas Julie Gribetz Kahn and Daniel Kahn Leana and Marc Katz Kate Linde Kogan and Eli Kogan Susan and Edoardo Kulp Tammy Glatz Landy and Jonathan Landy Leslie and Bruce Lane Louise Lawrence-Israëls Vladimir and Jolie Lechtman Karen and Bruce Levenson Amy and Jay Leveton Ilana Ron Levey and David Levey Deborah Levy and Richard Hoffman Frederic Levy Sam Lipson and Abigail Weiss Brian and Judy Liss Robin and Jeremy London Jodi and Rodd Macklin Pam Kurland and David Marchick Elizabeth Margosches and Don Melman Jennifer Loew Mendelson and Dan Mendelson David and Denise Mills Daniella and Elias Misri Linda and Sid Moskowitz Alfred Münzer and Joel Wind Stephanie Nashman and Adam Chmara Michal and Michael Niakani Melanie Franco Nussdorf Sarah and Jed Nussdorf Bashi and Roger Packer Joy and Ronald Paul Julie Polinger and Zach Freidlis Shelly Porges and Richard Wilhelm Jeffrey Peck and Lisa Vigdor-Peck Gail and Andrew Quartner Jennifer and Michael Reichbach Barbara and Bert Rein Lisa A. Reiner Bella Rosenberg Jean and Bill Rosenbluth Alisa and Aaron Rulnick Eva and George Salamon Evelyn Sandground and Bill Perkins Diane and Michael Sapir Caren Schiffman and Todd Cohen Adam and Rebecca Schindler Evelyn and Scott Schreiber Jason and Jennifer Schwartz Alexis Shklar Julie Bender Silver and David C. Silver Sharon and David Slotkin Jan Solomon and Ken Simonson Dale and Alan Sorcher Monica and Richard Sussman Jennifer and Stuart Tipograph Susie and Bruce Turnbull Lori and Martin Weinstein Fry and Lea Wernick Melanie and Bradley Wine Carolyn and Bill Wolfe Lauri and Jeff Zell
+Stuart E. Eizenstat Seth Goldman and Julie Farkas Julia Feinstein and Markus Weiss Dr. Cydney and Michael Fires Raffi Freedman-Gurspan Gail and Maurice Gaspar Susie and Michael Gelman Joy and Marc Gerber Laura Ginns Nancy and Dalbert Ginsberg Amy and Edward Godin Helaine Greenfeld and Richard Mintz Lisa Gurwitch and Tom Sharpe Beth Heifetz and Glenn Fine Emily Heppen Allan and Shelley* Holt Rosalyn Levy Jonas Julie Gribetz Kahn and Daniel Kahn Leana and Marc Katz Kate Linde Kogan and Eli Kogan Susan and Edoardo Kulp Tammy Glatz Landy and Jonathan Landy Leslie and Bruce Lane Louise Lawrence-Israëls Vladimir and Jolie Lechtman Karen and Bruce Levenson Amy and Jay Leveton Ilana Ron Levey and David Levey Deborah Levy and Richard Hoffman Frederic Levy Sam Lipson and Abigail Weiss Brian and Judy Liss Robin and Jeremy London Jodi and Rodd Macklin Pam Kurland and David Marchick Elizabeth Margosches and Don Melman Jennifer Loew Mendelson and Dan Mendelson David and Denise Mills Daniella and Elias Misri Linda and Sid Moskowitz Alfred Münzer and Joel Wind Stephanie Nashman and Adam Chmara Michal and Michael Niakani Melanie Franco Nussdorf Sarah and Jed Nussdorf Bashi and Roger Packer Joy and Ronald Paul Julie Polinger and Zach Freidlis Shelly Porges and Richard Wilhelm Jeffrey Peck and Lisa Vigdor-Peck Gail and Andrew Quartner Jennifer and Michael Reichbach Barbara and Bert Rein Lisa A. Reiner Alisa and Jacob Rosenberg Bella Rosenberg Jean and Bill Rosenbluth Alisa and Aaron Rulnick Ellen and Peter Safir Eva and George Salamon Evelyn Sandground and Bill Perkins Diane and Michael Sapir Caren Schiffman and Todd Cohen Adam and Rebecca Schindler Evelyn and Scott Schreiber Jason and Jennifer Schwartz Alexis Shklar Julie Bender Silver and David C. Silver Sharon and David Slotkin Jan Solomon and Ken Simonson Dale and Alan Sorcher Monica and Richard Sussman Jennifer and Stuart Tipograph Susie and Bruce Turnbull Lori and Martin Weinstein Lea and Ephraim (Fry) Wernick Melanie and Bradley Wine Carolyn and Bill Wolfe Lauri and Jeff Zell

 * Deceased